christophstrasen/LQR/README.md

 - build observables from event buses or subjects instead of static tables; and
 - layer additional operators like more complex `:where(...)` predicates, `:groupBy(...)`, and `:distinct(...)` on top of the join.

-See the `examples.lua` file and the tests under `tests/unit` for more complete scenarios.
+See the `examples.lua` file, `tests/unit` and the `vizualisation/demo` folders for more varied scenarios.

 ---

 ## When would you want to use LQR or reactive programming?

-Reach for L*i*Q*o*R the when you need to relate and group several event sources in real time; use plain reactive streams for simpler live work, and if polling already gives timely answers in a simple enough manner, you don’t need to "go reactive" at all.
+Reach for the L*i*Q*o*R when you need to relate and group several event sources in real time; use plain reactive streams for simpler live work, and if polling already gives timely answers in a simple enough manner, you don’t need to "go reactive" at all.

 **In a nutshell:**